 Sunflower field 2 usually blooms about 1 to 2 weeks after field 1.
 So if you missed field 1 go to field 2 instead!
 I went last year on July 26 and 27th.
 (My white dress available here)

 Field 2 was really cool last year because they made a giant squarish space in the middle of it!
 It’s pretty easy to find and so fun to take pictures in.
 Once you see the field turn right onto the first path.
 Then keep walking and you will see a slight path on your left into the hole in the middle of the field.

 The first time I visited McKee Beshers I had a hard time finding field 3.
 But it’s actually pretty easy, it’s just a bit further than the other ones!
 Sunflower field 3 is HUGE and so pretty!
 It’s bigger than field 2 and probably about the same size as field 1.

 To get to field 3 take River Road west, turn left on Hunting Quarter Road.
-You will come to a roundish parking lot, this is where you park. to the left of the parking lot are a gate and a path.
+You will come to a roundish parking lot, this is where you park.
+To the left of the parking lot is a gate and a path.
 Follow the path and you will get to field 3.
 It’s about a 10-minute walk to reach the sunflower field.

 Because of all the rain, the path is quite muddy.
 Also if you come on a weekend be prepared to park on the side of the road because the lot is quite small.

 Sunflower field 4 at McKee Beshers is the easiest to get to besides field 1 (for 2021 field 4 is actually the EASIEST to get to because they moved field 1 pretty far out).
 If you have young children I highly recommend taking them to this sunflower field.
 Field 4 is right next to the parking lot so there’s no walking to get to the field.